Nauvoo Legion: Nauvoo under Mormon martial law

-On Tuesday, June 18, 1844 Joseph Smith spoke to the Legion from the platform of a partially constructed building across from the Nauvoo Mansion.
+On June 18, 1844, Smith spoke to the Legion from the platform of a partially constructed building across from the Nauvoo Mansion.
 He stood in full military dress and spoke for an hour and a half to a group of about 4000.
 Raising his sword, he said: "I call God and angels to witness that I have unsheathed my sword with a firm and unalterable determination that this people shall have their legal rights, and be protected from mob violence, or my blood shall be split upon the ground like water, and my body consigned to the silent tomb."
 He declared martial law and afterwards marched the troops through Main Street, deploying them across the city to protect from water or land invasions.

 Arrest and killing of Joseph Smith

 In response to Nauvoo's military activity, an opposing force of armed Illinois Militia gathered, numbering between 1600–1800 men.
 Governor Ford offered protection to Joseph Smith and his brother Hyrum Smith if they surrendered, but threatened to call out the state militia against Nauvoo if they did not.
 They agreed to submit to arrest on charges of inciting a riot and were taken to Carthage, Illinois.
 The judge in Carthage revoked bail based on a claim that the Mormons had tried to use the Nauvoo Legion against the state militia.
 Ford called off most of the Illinois militia and recalled state-issued arms in Nauvoo.
 In the late afternoon of June 27, 1844 the Carthage Jail where Joseph Smith and Hyrum Smith were held was attacked and they were killed.

-About two thirds of the Legion had assembled in Nauvoo at noon on the day of the killing, but disbanded after an emissary from the Governor indicated that there was no danger to the Smith's.
+About two thirds of the Legion had assembled in Nauvoo at noon on the day of the killing, but disbanded after an emissary from the Governor indicated that there was no danger to the Smiths.
 As word reached Nauvoo, the full Legion assembled on the parade grounds at 10:00 am on June 28, 1844, and accompanied the bodies of Joseph and Hyrum Smith to the Nauvoo Mansion.
 Leaders preached calm, and the Legion was not used at that time to avenge the deaths.